kraken-io/krakenio-wp-plugin/readme.txt

 * Hooks to Media Uploader to optimize all uploaded images, including generated thumbnails.
 * Allows optimization of existing images in Wordpress Media Library.

+== Upgrade Notice ==
+Please upgrade immediately in order to avoid a potential security issue that could allow an attacker to overwrite your plugin setting (of the Kraken.io plugin.

 == Notes and Incompatible plugins ==
 If you use the WP Super Cache plugin, you must **disable the plugin** prior to performing any image optimization, as it is known to cause strange and buggy behaviour with the Kraken.io Image Optimizer plugin.

 == Any Questions? ==
 We love to hear from you!
-Just shoot an email to support (at) kraken dot io and let's talk.
+Just shoot an email to support@kraken.io and let's talk.